Phineapple18/GhostSpectator/README.md

 - gs.list - allows a player to use *list* (RA) command
 - gs.listen.dead - allows a player to listen Spectators (via command)
 - gs.autolisten.dead - allows the above automatically, when spawned as a Ghost
-- gs.listen.ghost - allows a player to lsiten to other Ghosts via RoundSummary chat, if they are not within Proximity chat or further than configurable distance (via command)
+- gs.listen.ghost - allows a player to lsiten to other Ghosts via RoundSummary chat, if they are not within certain distance (via command)
 - gs.autolisten.ghost - allows the above automatically, when spawned as a Ghost
 - gs.listen.scp - allows a player to listen to SCPs (via command)
 - gs.autolisten.scp - allows the above automatically, when spawned as a Ghost